jacksonllee/pycantonese/docs/source/jyutping.rst

 ---------------------------------

-The function ``characters2jyutping()`` takes a string of Cantonese characters and returns a list of strings of Jyutping romanization:
+The function ``characters2jyutping()`` takes a string of Cantonese characters and returns its word-segmented version with Jyutping romanization:

 .. code-block:: python

     >>> import pycantonese as pc
     >>> pc.characters2jyutping('香港人講廣東話')  # "Hongkongers speak Cantonese"
-    ['hoeng1', 'gong2', 'jan4', 'gong2', 'gwong2', 'dung1', 'waa2']
+    [("香港人", "hoeng1gong2jan4"), ("講", "gong2"), ("廣東話", "gwong2dung1waa2")]

-The characters-to-Jyutping conversion model is based entirely on the HKCanCor corpus data included in the PyCantonese library.
+The characters-to-Jyutping conversion model is based on two data sources:
+(i) the HKCanCor corpus data included in the PyCantonese library, and (ii) the rime-cantonese data (the 2020.09.09 release, CC BY license).
 Any unseen Cantonese character (or punctuation mark, for that matter) is represented by ``None`` in the output.

+To further process the Jyutping strings, please see `Parsing Jyutping Strings <parsing_jyutping_strings_>`_.

 A Cantonese character may have multiple pronunciations, most commonly due to *pinjam* (變音, "changed tone").